 Serra do Espinhaço

-The Serra do Espinhaço is a mountain range in Brazil.
-The range runs roughly north and south through the states of Minas Gerais and Bahia, extending for approximately 1,100 km (680 mi).
+The Serra do Espinhaço is a mountain range in Brazil that runs roughly north and south through the states of Minas Gerais and Bahia, extending for approximately 1,100 km (680 mi).
 The historic town of Diamantina is located in these mountains.

 Pico do Sol, the highest peak, rises to 2,072 m (6,798 ft).
 Along the length of the cordillera, alternating elevations allow for an enormous diversity of climate and rainfall conditions.